Kingdom of Mewar: Triple alliance against the Mughals

 After the war of succession, Bahadur Shah I tried to get hold of the states of Amber and Marwar.
 These states had captured significant territories after Aurangzeb's death in 1707.
 Bahadur Shah was able to take the Marwar state without any resistance but had to take Jodhpur and the Amber state with force.
 He then chased Amar Singh II into Mewar territory.
 Amar Singh made a matrimonial alliance with Sawai Jai Singh of Amber by marrying his daughter Chandrakumari with him.
 Amar Singh, Ajit Singh and Jai Singh made a triple alliance to take back Amber and Marwar.
 The combined Rajput forces of the alliance attempted to capture Amber in 1708 but failed.
 They also attempted to capture Jodhpur and succeeded.

-Battle of Sambhar

 Soon, the battle of Sambhar was fought in which major Mughal commanders were killed and Rajputs won.
 Pur and Mandal were recaptured by Mewar.
-As a result of this battle, states of Amber and Marwar were restored but the rulers were posted in Gujarat and Kabul which they denied to follow.
+As a result of this battle, states of Amber and Marwar were restored.
+Though, the rulers were posted in Gujarat and Kabul which they denied to follow.

 Soon after the settlement, in 1709, Ajit Singh, Jai Singh and Amar Singh started to prepare for a large war with the Mughals with 70,000 cavalry to quell their deployments in Gujarat and Kabul.
 Bahadur Shah tried to persuade them to not start a war and at the height of negotiations, Amar Singh II died.
 He was succeeded by his son Sangram Singh II.

-Battle with Ranabaaz Khan

 Right after coronation of Sangram II, Bahadur Shah granted the territories of Mandal and Pur to one Ranabaaz Khan Mewati.
 Sangram did not give the possession of these territories to Mewati which lead to the Battle of Bandanwara in 1711.
 In the resulting battle, Mewati was killed and Sangram retained Mandal and Pur.
 Any retaliatory action by Bahadur Shah I were cut short by his death in 1712.

 Soon, a war of succession broke between the sons of Bahadur Shah and eventually the only surviving son, Jahandar Shah became Emperor but only for 8 months, and was defeated and killed by his cousin Farrukhsiyar with the help of the Sayyid Brothers.

-Decline of Mughal Empire
+Decline of Mughal Empire and Maratha Influence

 Jagat Singh II who made an alliance with Marathas, which eventually led to its financial devastation.

 Soon, Sangram made good relations with Farrukhsiyar and honors were exchanged per the traditions.
 Sangram extracted heavy tributes from these rulers.
 He was also allowed to mint his own coins in 1713.